Jacksonmills/h4hila/README.md

-hoe4hila
+# hoe4hila

-Banner Image

-A playful web application for fans of the H3 podcast to create and browse through joke dating profiles.
+**A playful web application for fans of the H3 podcast to create and browse through joke dating profiles.**
-Table of Contents

-    Introduction
-    Features
-    Technologies Used
-    Getting Started
-    Contribution Guidelines
-    License

-Introduction
+## Introduction

 hoe4hila is a webapp built for H3 podcast fans to interact, share their humor, and engage with the community in a fun and lighthearted way.
 Users can create joke dating profiles with real or meme-like images and bios.
 Unlike traditional dating apps, users can swipe or tap their way through all the posts with no real consequence, creating a fun, stress-free environment for all H3 fans.

-Features
+## Features

-    User Authentication: Register and log in to your account to create, view, and interact with profiles.
+- **User Authentication:** Register and log in to your account to create, view, and interact with profiles.
-    Profile Creation: Create your unique joke dating profile using real images or meme-inspired ones and write hilarious bios.
+- **Profile Creation:** Create your unique joke dating profile using real images or meme-inspired ones and write hilarious bios.
-    Interactive Browsing: Swipe or tap through profiles, enjoying the humor and creativity of the H3 community.
+- **Interactive Browsing:** Swipe or tap through profiles, enjoying the humor and creativity of the H3 community.

-Technologies Used

-    Frontend: [technology]
-    Backend: [technology]
-    Database: [technology]
-    Authentication: [technology]

-(Please replace [technology] with the actual technologies you've used.)
-Getting Started

-Clone the repository and install dependencies:

-bash

-git clone [your-repository-url]
-cd [repository-name]
-npm install

-Start the development server:

-bash

-npm start

-Open http://localhost:3000 to view it in the browser.
-Contribution Guidelines

-We welcome contributions from the community.
-Whether you want to fix bugs, propose new features, or improve documentation, every contribution is appreciated.
-Please read our Contributing Guide for more information on how to get started.
-License

-This project is licensed under the MIT License.
+- **Soundbite Fun:** Hit the soundbite button to play random dating-related H3 soundbites, adding an extra layer of fun and interactivity to your browsing experience.

 ## Create T3 App